Issue of Equity and Total Voting Rights

-The first allotment for the tax year 5 April 2017, of New Ordinary shares of nominal value 1 penny per share in Albion Development VCT PLC (the 'Company') under the Albion VCTs Prospectus Top Up Offers 2016/2017 (the 'Offers'), (which was launched on 29 November 2016) took place on 31 January 2017.
+The first allotment for the tax year 5 April 2017, of New Ordinary shares of nominal value 1 penny per share in Kings Arms Yard VCT PLC (the 'Company') under the Albion VCTs Prospectus Top Up Offers 2016/2017 (the 'Offers'), (which was launched on 29 November 2016) took place on 31 January 2017.

 Pursuant to the Prospectus, the Company offered a 1% discount on issue costs to existing shareholders and 0.5% discount on issue costs to new subscribers.
 This early bird discount was available to investors whom subscribed for New Shares for the first £7.5m across the six VCTs participating in the Offers.
 The cost of these discounts is being borne by the Manager, Albion Ventures LLP.

-The Company has received applications for 1,203,858 New Ordinary shares at an issue price of 70.4 pence per share from existing shareholders and 621,281 New Ordinary shares at an issue price of 70.7 pence per share from new subscribers, both of which qualified for the early bird discount.
-A further 3,549,732 New Ordinary shares are to be allotted at an issue price of 71.1 pence per share.
-The net proceeds for this allotment by the Company are approximately £3,707,000.
+The Company has received applications for 4,249,243 New Ordinary shares at an issue price of 20.9 pence per share from existing shareholders and 1,647,857 New Ordinary shares at an issue price of 21.0 pence per share for new subscribers, both of which qualified for the early bird discount.
+A further 12,460,938 New Ordinary shares will be allotted at an issue price of 21.1 pence per share.
+The net proceeds for this allotment by the Company are approximately £3,758,000.

-On the 30 January 2017 the Board announced that it had reached its £4m limit under its offer and therefore the offer was closed.
-A final allotment under the offer will be made in the new tax year for applications relating to tax year 2017/2018.

 It is expected that admission will become effective, and that dealings in the shares will commence on or before 8.00 a.m. on 2 February 2017.

 The Offers constitute separate offers made by each of the Albion VCT's which are participating in it.
-As at this closing on 31 January 2017, in total, the amount raised across the Albion VCTs under the Offers was £25,295,000 (of which £1,185,000 relates to tax year 2017/2018).
+As at this closing on 31 January 2017, in total, the amount raised across the Albion VCTs under the Offers was £25,295,000 (of which £1,185,000 relates to tax year 2017/2018) and will remain open until 29 September 2017 (unless fully subscribed before this date).
 Following this allotment and in conformity with the provisions of DTR 5.6, we would like to notify the market of the following:

 For further information, please contact: